rerun-io/rerun-docs/docs/getting-started/quickstart.md

 Like with the entity selection, you will see a Blueprint section within the Selection panel.
 This time, click on the button labeled "Add/Remove Entities".
 This pop-up shows all of the entities that were logged as part of this session.
-You can click on the "+" or "-" buttons to add or remove entities from the scene.
-Go ahead and remove the entity called "keypoints" from the scene, and then add them back again.
+You can click on the "+" or "-" buttons to add or remove entities from this view.
+Go ahead and remove the entity called "keypoints," and then add them back again.
 Unlike hiding an entity, you will notice that as you remove entities they completely disappear from the blueprint panel on the left.
 Entities that are incompatible with the selected view will be greyed out.
 For example, you cannot add a scalar to a spatial scene.

 ![Add/Remove Entities](/docs-media/quickstart9_add_remove.png)